Bayoslav/Tradecore_py/README.md

 I made this as I thought it should be made.
 The program stops when every post is liked or when each bot hits its limit.
+The reason why I didnt upload just the app was because of settings in the main project folder.You will need to run manage.py migtate before testing

-This didn't take no longer than 7-8 hours.
+This took no longer than 7-8 hours.